stevegeek/ai_refactor/README.md

 Applies the refactor specified by prompting the AI with the user supplied prompt.
 You must supply a prompt file with the `-p` option.

 The output is written to `stdout`, or to a file with the `--output` option.

+### `minitest/write_test_for_class`

+Writes a minitest test for a given class.
+The output will, by default, be put into a directory named `test` in the current directory, in a path that matches the input file path, with a `_test.rb` suffix.

+For example, if the input file is `app/stuff/my_thing.rb` the output will be written to `test/app/stuff/my_thing_test.rb`.

+This refactor can benefit from being passed related files as context, for example, if the class under test inherits from another class, then context can be used to provide the parent class.

 ## Installation